 Scattering ashes at sea.
 If you wish to scatter ashes at sea, Georgia law requires that you do so within 50 days of cremation.
-You must also file a statement with the local health department, including the name of the deceased person.
+You must also file a statement with the local health department.
+The statement must include the name of the deceased person and the time and place of death.
 (Georgia Code § 31-21-4(a)(2).)

 Additionally, both Georgia state law and the federal Clean Water Act require that cremated remains be scattered at least three nautical miles from land, and state law requires that you remove the ashes from their container before scattering.
 (See Georgia Code § 31-21-4(a)(1).)
 The EPA does not permit scattering at beaches or in wading pools by the sea.
 Finally, you must notify the EPA within 30 days of scattering ashes at sea.

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

 For more information, including the contact information for the EPA representative in Georgia, see the EPA's page on Burial at Sea.